Saturday Afternoon Racing and Fun Events

 Saturday afternoon events held at Bursledon Pool all starting and finishing at the Jolly Sailor pontoon.

-The traditional Gig race will start about 14.00 depending on tide and the main Racing program will start at about 14:30.
+The traditional Gig race usually starts about 14.00 depending on tide and the main Racing program starts at about 14:30.
 Apart from the Gig racing and Paddleboard racing, no entry forms required, just turn up on the start line and listen to instructions.

 All children under the age of 14 must wear a life jacket or buoyancy aid when participating in any water events or races (save for swimming races).
 Your child will not be able to enter or participate in water events and races without a life jacket or buoyancy aid.

 The traditional Boatyard Sheave Race starts at about 14.00.
 Three/Four handed rowing race for Bursledon gigs only.
-Pre-race briefing will be at 13.00.
+Pre-race briefing around 13.00.

 General Race Programme

 - Rowing, single handed Inflatable – no rigid hull (open to anyone in an inflatable dinghy)

 - Rowing, Men’s single handed (any rigid dinghy 12’ 6” or under)

 - Inflatable Dinghy (not rigid hull) two handed race (side by side, both rowing)